- Optimizely Web Experimentation

 Click Publish Experiment to publish variation content to your site.

 Check the changes in Preview mode and your site

 - Are you able to see your changes using the Preview tool?

 The Preview tool automatically qualifies you for the right audience conditions and traffic allocation, so you can view the experiment as if you are in it.
-If you can see the changes in the editor, but not in the Preview tool, you may have a timing issue.
+You may have a timing issue if you can see the changes in the editor but not in the Preview tool.
 Skip down to Check for a timing issue to learn more or see timing issues.